ubc-library-rc/dataverse_utils/docs/windows.md

 ### PowerShell

 Note that on these tests the user **is not an administrator**.
-Administrator results, in all likelihood, will be completely different.
+Administrator results, in all likelihood, will be completely different, ideally better.

 **Problem**